 Get Ready For Summer Safely

 Finally, the weather is starting to change and summer is definitely in the air.
-At least here in Portugal it is anyway.
+At least here in Portugal, it is anyway.
 And as the sunshine starts bringing the heat, it’s time to step up our game in the protection department.
-But what is the best organic sunscreen for babies 2021?
+But what is the best organic sunscreen for babies in 2022?

-The best organic sunscreens for babies in 2021 are:
+The best organic sunscreen for babies in 2022 are:

 - Green People Children’s Sun Lotion Scent Free SPF 30